Improving Life for Toronto's Street Trees

 - attract more shoppers and more frequent shopping visits

 Simple acts of stewardship go a long way to help our street trees thrive.
 Additional care and protection from the local community can significantly increase tree survival, especially for trees that are newly planted.

 The Adopt-a-Street-Tree program is a collaborative effort between LEAF, the City of Toronto, BIAs, community groups and other partners.
 It encourages and guides community tree stewardship, helping the city’s most vulnerable trees grow to their leafiest potential so that Torontonians can enjoy the numerous benefits that a lush urban canopy provides.

-In 2017 and 2018, LEAF and the City of Toronto are collaborating with Green 13, the Junction BIA the Junction Residents' Association and the Toronto Field Naturalists to establish an Adopt-a-Street-Tree project.
+In 2017 and 2018, LEAF and the City of Toronto collaborated with Green 13, the Junction BIA the Junction Residents' Association and the Toronto Field Naturalists to establish an Adopt-a-Street-Tree project.
 With nearly 140 trees lining the Junction’s streets, the community is working to ensure the health and vibrancy of their street canopy.